aniketmaurya/chitra/docs/source/api/serve/model_server.md

 ---
-title: "Model Serving API & UI"
+title: "Model Serving API & UI app"
 description: "Build API or Create Interactive UI for Any Machine Learning & Deep Learning  Model with Tensorflow, PyTorch or SkLearn."
 ---

-# Serving ML Models with API or UI
+# Serving ML Models with API or UI app

 Create Rest API or Interactive UI app for Any Learning Model - ML, DL, Image Classification, NLP, Tensorflow, PyTorch or SKLearn.

-## What can it do?
+### What can it do?

 - Create Rest API endpoint for Model Serving
 - Create Interactive UI for Model Prototype Demo